What to Do About a Fever (High Temperature)

 - an older child has a fever and:

-Fevers are unavoidable.
-The key is to make your child as comfortable as possible until the fever passes, and get medical treatment when needed.
+All kids get a fever from time to time, and in most cases they're back to normal within a few days.
+The key is to make your child as comfortable as possible until the fever passes, and get medical care when needed.

 - Febrile Seizures

 - Flu Center